algolia/api-clients-automation/website/docs/contributing/docs.md

 ## Prefer plain text

-The `description` properties of OpenAPI objects support [CommonMark](https://commonmark.org/), the specs are used in contexts where Markdown isn't supported.
+The `description` properties of OpenAPI objects support [CommonMark](https://commonmark.org/), but the specs are used in contexts where Markdown isn't supported.

 To make using the specs in these contexts easier, follow these guidelines: